Sex Discrimination Solicitors - Employment Compensation Claims

-Our solicitors specialise in employment claims including disputes under The Sex Discrimination Act 1975.
-They represent clients clients before the London Employment Tribunal using the no win no fee scheme.
-If you would like to talk confidentially to an experienced solicitor just use the helpline, email or complete and send the contact form.
+Our sex discrimination solicitors specialise in employment claims including disputes under The Sex Discrimination Act 1975.
+They represent clients clients before the Employment Tribunal using the no win no fee scheme.
+If you would like to talk confidentially to an experienced employment solicitor just use the helpline, email or complete and send the contact form.

 Certain kinds of discrimination is unlawful in relation to employment.
-The Act which applies in England, Scotland and Wales covers discrimination on the grounds of gender, marriage and transsexualism.
+The legislation which applies in England, Scotland and Wales covers discrimination on the grounds of gender, marriage and transsexualism.
 Similar legislation also applies to Northern Ireland.
-Those protected under the Act include;
+Those protected under the Act include :-

 - job applicants

 - contract workers

 - voluntary workers